amazon-gamelift/amazon-gamelift-toolkit/containers-starter-kit/README.md

 You should also open the `containers-starter-kit` folder in your favorite IDE or editor.

-## 1. Deploy the Amazon GameLift Fleet and CodeBuild build automation
+## 1. Deploy the Amazon GameLift Servers Fleet and CodeBuild build automation

 1. Open the **AWS CloudFormation console** in your browser and select **Create stack** -> **With new resources**
 3. Select **Upload template**  and upload the `fleet_deployment_pipeline.yml` file, and select **Next**